vlambert/TMVA_CTagging/README.md

 The output of the initial evaluation on QCD is recorded in a root file, *TMVA_classification.root* .
 This contains various training information including the variable distributions and correlations, which can be viewed using the TMVAGui.

-The output of the evaluation on ttbar is stored in ntuples such as *trainPlusBDTG\_CombinedSVNoVertexSoftMuon_B.root*.
+The output of the evaluation on ttbar is stored in ntuples such as *trainPlusBDTG\_CombinedSVRecoVertex_B.root*.
 One can produce ROC curves and efficiency plots using `makePlots.py ` .
 Other scripts to compare curves from various trainings are found in the **"Comparisons/"** directory.